San Antonio Erbs Palsy Lawyer

 Do you have a San Antonio Erb’s palsy lawyer near me?

-The Law Offices of Pat Maloney is located at 239 E Commerce St. in the center of Downtown San Antonio, TX.
+Pat Maloney: Accident & Injury Attorney is located at 239 E Commerce St. in the center of Downtown San Antonio, TX.
 We are the owner of one of the most beautiful and historic buildings in San Antonio and there’s plenty of parking nearby.
 If you cannot travel, we can arrange a phone or video conference, or an in-hospital visit.

 San Antonio Erb’s palsy lawyers advocating for your child

-At the Law Offices of Pat Maloney, our San Antonio Erb's palsy attorney can help you work through the legal process, investigate the circumstances surrounding your child's birth, and determine whether medical negligence or malpractice contributed to the injury.
+At Pat Maloney, Accident & Injury Attorney, our San Antonio Erb's palsy attorney can help you work through the legal process, investigate the circumstances surrounding your child's birth, and determine whether medical negligence or malpractice contributed to the injury.
 Our team will work tirelessly to hold responsible parties accountable and seek fair compensation to cover medical expenses, ongoing therapy, adaptive equipment, and other damages associated with Erb's palsy.
 To schedule a free consultation, call or fill out our contact form today.